SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-the-different-symbols-mean-for-npm-version-selection/rule.md

 guid: 2c75d069-4477-484d-a467-32f02a23d29c
 ---

-When managing dependencies in javascript project, selecting the right versioning symbols like `^`, `~`, or `*` can make a big difference in your project's stability.
+When managing dependencies in a javascript project, selecting the right versioning symbols like `^`, `~`, or `*` can make a big difference in your project's stability.
 This guide helps you understand what these symbols mean and how to use them effectively.

 <!--endintro-->